What Can I Do if a Friend or Family Member is Arrested?

 Having a good lawyer representing you or your loved one after an arrest is the first step to peace of mind.

 Elizabeth Arrest Lawyer Helps You and Family Members

 An attorney knowledgeable in the municipality where your loved one was arrested will be an immediate benefit by:

 - Defending and explaining your loved one’s Constitutional rights.
 A lawyer with experience will assure that no conversation will be held with their client without counsel present.
 In addition, a good attorney will defend their client’s Fourth Amendment rights in regards to searches of car, home, or private possessions.

 - Securing an arraignment and bail hearing as well as acting as an advocate for the accused during these hearings.
 New Jersey law mandates that bail and arraignment hearings take place within 48 hours of arrest.
 The arraignment hearing will present formal criminal charges and the bail hearing will allow the attorney to present arguments for the release of your loved one for minimal or no bail.

 - Analyzing the police investigation and interviewing witnesses to determine what happened and prepare a legal defense against all allegations.
-This could include hiring investigators on your loved ones behalf.
+This could include hiring investigators on behalf of your loved one.

-- Performing negotiations on your loved ones behalf.
-Experience attorneys understand what legal and factual arguments are most effective for any given situation.
+- Performing negotiations on your loved one’s behalf.
+Experienced attorneys understand what legal and factual arguments are most effective for any given situation.
 Many charges can be reduced or even dismissed with the help of a skilled lawyer.